 All CEHD graduate and professional students are eligible for this program.
 If positions go unfilled in CEHD, invitations will be extended to the broader University community.

-To apply, applicants should submit a cover letter explaining how the internship best fits your past experiences and future goals, CV, letter of recommendation from academic advisor, and two additional references.
+To apply, applicants should submit a cover letter explaining how the internship best fits your past experiences and future goals (1-2 pages), CV, letter of recommendation from academic advisor, and two additional references.
 Essays should highlight the academic and professional background of the applicant in relation to the internship focus area.

 JRM Fellows will be selected based on their capacity for:

-Submit cover letter, CV, and names and contact information of two references (all in one pdf document) to email@example.com by Feb.
-24, 2020.
-Final candidates for the program will be interviewed on Friday, Feb.
-28.
+Submit cover letter, CV, and names and contact information of two references (all in one pdf document) to CEHD International Initiatives, firstname.lastname@example.org by February 28, 2023.

-For more information contact the Global initiatives office: firstname.lastname@example.org
+For more information contact the International Initiatives office: email@example.com